Wisemanwiz/wisemanwiz.github.io/_posts/2025-11-15-python-intro.md

 ---
-title: Python Project Overview
+title: Python Projects
-date: 2025-02-10
+date: 2025-11-15
 categories: [Python Projects]
 ---

-This is a sample Python project.
+This category contains all my Python projects, scripts and scenero hands on exercise.